mikaelvesavuori/gitmetrix/README.md

 ### Caching

-On any given metrics retrieval request, `gitmetrix` will behave in one of two ways:
+On any given metrics retrieval request, Gitmetrix will behave in one of two ways:

 - **Cached filled**: Return the cached content.
 - **Cache empty**: Query > Store response in cache > Return response.